fbpx

 Table of Contents

-Unlike a public limited company which requires a trading certificate, a private limited company can commence business immediately.
-However, certain matters do still need to be dealt with.
-Every type of private corporation and startup in the scope of the American legal system needs to complete their Post Incorporation after they finished their Incorporation proceedings to further establish their corporate body.
-Any corporate work without the post-incorporation procedures will have many problems along the way and won’t be able to accomplish the simplest corporate tasks.
+Unlike a public limited company, which requires a trading certificate, a private limited company can commence business almost immediately.
+However, several important matters still need attention.
+Every private corporation and startup within the American legal system must complete their post-incorporation tasks after finishing incorporation proceedings to fully establish their corporate entity.
+Companies neglecting post-incorporation procedures may face numerous challenges and may struggle with even the simplest corporate tasks.

-• Adopting the Constitution that governs the internal operations of the company
+• Adopting the Constitution that governs internal operations

-• Authorizing the issuance of shares and other types of securities
+• Authorizing the issuance of shares and other securities

 • Appointing officers